OT Assessments

 This is particularly recommended when completing Functional Capacity Assessments

-The Pediatric Evaluation of Disability Inventory (PEDI-CAT) measures abilities in three functional domains: Daily Activities, Mobility and Social/Cognitive.
 The PEDI-CAT’s Responsibility domain measures the extent to which the caregiver or child takes responsibility for managing complex, multi-step life tasks.

 Developmental Test of Visual Perception